1jour1vin

 biodynamics

-"Six grape varieties come together perfectly to produce a refined, fresh, and salty wine."
+“Six grape varieties come together in perfect harmony to create a refined, fresh, and briny wine”

-"A well-balanced, concentrated, and well-made white Châteauneuf-du-Pape.
+“A well-balanced, concentrated, and elegantly crafted white Châteauneuf-du-Pape.
 On the nose, it offers notes of dried apples, lime zest, and wild herbs.
-Medium-bodied, it has a refined character and a silky texture.
-Precise, textured, flavorful, and subtle."
+Medium-bodied, it displays a refined character and a silky texture.
+Precise, textured, flavorful, and subtle.”
 (James Suckling 2024)

 Buy your Beaurenard wines at the best price in a private sale!